5 days from £1445pp plus international flights.

 After breakfast it's time to pack you bags for the journey back to Quito, by water, land and air.
 During the canoe ride your guide explains about some of the challenges faced by communities in the Amazon and the issues with which ecotourism has to contend.
 It's a reminder that, despite its vast size, the Amazon is a vulnerable place and needs our help to protect it for future generations.
 Breakfast

-4 nights accommodation at Sani Lodge on a twin share basis, meals as indicated, domestic flights from Quito to Coca and back to Quito, transfers and ground transport, English-speaking naturalist guide, use of boots and ponchos, activities and visits as described in the itinerary
+4 nights accommodation at Sani Lodge on a twin share basis, meals as indicated, domestic flights from Quito to Coca and back to Quito, transfers and ground transport, English-speaking naturalist guide, activities and visits as described in the itinerary

 International flights and taxes, drinks, extra optional activities, tips, items of a personal nature